 Buying a House in flood zones, Brisbane

 If you decide to purchase a house in a Brisbane Flood Zone, it is so important to organise a house inspection.
-Your building inspector will look for key damage areas that should have been rectified if the house was previously flooded.
+Your independent Brisbane building inspector should look for key damage areas that should have been rectified if the house was previously flooded.
 Action Property Inspections have over 20 years’ experience inspecting homes in Brisbane.
-We make a thorough inspection on all properties, but flood zone properties get extra attention to ensure the property is going to be a good purchase for the new buyer.
+We make a thorough building inspection on all properties, but flood zone properties get extra attention to ensure the property is going to be a good purchase for the new buyer.

 Financial Costs when purchasing a home in a Brisbane Flood Zone